1111darshan/1111darsh/documents/notes/docker.md

 - Volumes Demo - Configure persistence for our demo project
 - Wrap Up

+## What is Docker?
-A way to package application  with all the necessary dependencies and configuration Protable artifact, easily shared and moved around Makes development and deployment more efficient
+- A way to package application  with all the necessary dependencies and configuration

+- Protable artifact, easily shared and moved around
+- Makes development and deployment more efficient

 ## where do containeres live?